2019 Africa Roundup: Jumia IPOs, China goes digital, Nigeria becomes fintech capital – TechCrunch

 IPOs

 The story of the year is the April IPO on the NYSE of Pan-African e-commerce company Jumia.
-This was the first listing of a VC backed tech company operating in Africa on a major global exchange — which brought its own unpredictability.
+This was the first listing of a VC-backed tech company operating in Africa on a major global exchange — which brought its own unpredictability.

 Founded in 2012, Jumia pioneered much of its infrastructure to sell goods to consumers online in Africa.

-With Nigeria as its base market, the Rocket Internet backed company created accompanying delivery and payments services and went on to expand online verticals into 14 Africa countries (though it recently exited a few).
-Jumia now sells everything from mobile-phones to diapers and offers online services such as food-delivery and classifieds.
+With Nigeria as its base market, the Rocket Internet-backed company created accompanying delivery and payments services and went on to expand online verticals into 14 African countries (though it recently exited a few).
+Jumia now sells everything from mobile phones to diapers, and offers online services such as food-delivery and classifieds.

 Seven years after its operational launch, Jumia’s stock debut kicked off with fanfare in 2019, only to be followed by volatility.

-The online retailer gained investor confidence out of the gate, more than doubling its $14.95 opening share price post IPO.
+The online retailer gained investor confidence out of the gate, more than doubling its $14.95 opening share price post-IPO.

 That lasted until May, when Jumia’s stock came under attack from short-seller Andrew Left, whose firm Citron Research issued a report accusing the company of fraud.
 The American activist investor’s case was bolstered, in part, by a debate that played out across Africa’s tech ecosystem on Jumia’s legitimacy as an African startup, given its (primarily) European senior management.

-The entire affair was further complicated during Jumia’s second quarter earnings call when the company disclosed a fraud perpetrated by some of its employees and sales agents.
+The entire affair was further complicated by Jumia’s second-quarter earnings call when the company disclosed a fraud perpetrated by some of its employees and sales agents.
 Jumia’s CEO Sacha Poignonnec emphasized the matter was closed, financially marginal and not the same as Andrew Left’s short-sell claims.

 Whatever the balance, Jumia’s 2019 ups and downs cast a cloud over its stock with investors.
 Since the company’s third-quarter earnings-call, Jumia’s NYSE share-price has lingered at around $6 — less than half of its original $14.95 opening, and roughly 80% lower than its high.

-Even with Jumia’s post-IPO rocky road, the continent’s leading e-commerce company still has heap of capital and is on pace to generate over $100 million in revenues in 2019 (albeit with big losses).
+Even with Jumia’s post-IPO rocky road, the continent’s leading e-commerce company still has a heap of capital and is on pace to generate more than $100 million in revenues in 2019 (albeit with big losses).

-The company plans reduce costs by generating more revenue from higher-margin internet services, such as payments and classifieds.
+The company plans to reduce costs by generating more revenue from higher-margin internet services, such as payments and classifieds.

-There’s a fairly simple equation for Jumia to rebuild shareholder confidence in 2020: avoid scandals, increase revenues over losses.
-And now that the company’s publicly traded — with financial reporting requirements — there’ll be four earnings calls a year to evaluate Jumia’s progress.
+There’s a fairly simple equation for Jumia to rebuild shareholder confidence in 2020: avoid scandals and increase revenues over losses.
+And now that the company is publicly traded — with financial reporting requirements — there’ll be four earnings calls a year to evaluate Jumia’s progress.

 Jumia may not be the continent’s standout IPO for much longer.
 Events in 2019 point to Interswitch becoming the second African digital company to list on a global exchange in 2020.
 The Nigerian fintech firm confirmed to TechCrunch in November it had reached a billion-dollar unicorn valuation, after a (reported) $200 million investment by Visa.